InabaTatsuro/InabaTatsuro.github.io/_pages/about.md

 My research interest lies in the applications of **Large Language Models** and **Symbolic Music Generation**.
 In paticular, I've been deeply interested in the investigation of various extensions and learning methods that reflect a **human perspective** (e.g., Curriculum learning, External tools/knowledge).

 I'm planning to pursue a Ph.D., intending to enroll in 2025.
-However, I have yet to decide where I'll be taking.

 ## News